Previous Lab Members

 Undergraduate Student

-Sarah is an undergraduate student in Bachelor of Advanced Sciences specialising in Psychology.
-She is support research projects investigating the dynamics of rule switching.
+Sarah joined the lab as an undergraduate student in Bachelor of Advanced Sciences specialising in Psychology.
+She supported research projects investigating the dynamics of rule switching.
 Her primary interests involve the psychological process children undergo during development, and how varying environmental factors affect cognitive control.